gmtprime/njord/README.md

   * `method` - Method to be used when doing the request.
   * `options` - List of options:
     + `:path` - Path of the endpoint.
-Use `:<name of the var>` to replace information it on the path i.e. `"/accounts/:login"` will expect a variable named `login` in the function arguments.
+Use `:<name of the var>` to replace information in the path i.e. `"/accounts/:login"` will expect a variable named `login` in the function arguments.
     + `:args` - Name of the variables of the endpoint function.
     + `:protocol` - Module where the protocol is defined.